Sandy Springs DUI Lawyers

 • Did the driver refuse the test; or whether a test or tests were administered and the results indicated an alcohol concentration of 0.08 grams or more or, for a person under the age of 21, an alcohol concentration of 0.02 grams or more or, for a person operating or having actual physical control of a commercial motor vehicle, an alcohol concentration of 0.04 grams or more; and

-The judge will enforce the Georgia Rules of Evidence and the Administrative Rules of Procedure, similar to other court proceedings.
+The judge will enforce the Georgia Rules of Evidence and the Administrative Rules of Procedure at your license suspension hearing.
+Similar to other court proceedings.
 Because the burden is on your Sandy Springs DUI officer to establish that the statutory factors were met, the Sandy Springs DUI officer testifies first.
-Some jurisdictions allow the officer to have help from the prosecutor’s office, or if the officer is a Georgia State Trooper, an attorney paid by the State of Georgia assists the officer on direct examination.
+Some jurisdictions allow the officer to get help from the prosecutor’s office, or if the officer is a Georgia State Trooper, an attorney paid by the State of Georgia assists the officer in direct examination.
 The Sandy Springs DUI officer is then subject to cross-examination.
-There are times when we may decide to place our clients or other witnesses on the stand for direct examination.
+Sometimes, we may place our clients or witnesses on the stand for direct examination.
 Our witnesses would then be subject to cross-examination from the other side.
 Once the testimony and presentation of the evidence are finished, each side can make a closing argument.
-The judge will then make a decision typically within 5 business days and will transmit that decision to the parties and the Georgia Department of Driver Services.
+The judge will then decide typically within five business days and transmit that decision to the parties and the Georgia Department of Driver Services.
 The decision will also be posted online.
-If there is an error in how the judge ruled, there is an appellate process available to review the court’s decision.
+If there is an error in how the judge ruled, an appellate process is available to review the court’s decision.

-If the judge finds that one or more of the applicable statutory factors above are not met, then the judge will issue an order reversing the suspension action, transmit it to the Georgia Department of Driver Services, and then Georgia DDS will delete the license suspension action off your driver’s history (no administrative license suspension).
-This does not mean that the Sandy Springs criminal charges are being dismissed, but an OSAH hearing can be a great tool to gain an advantage in your Sandy Springs DUI criminal case.
+Suppose the judge finds that one or more of the applicable statutory factors above were not met.
+You win!
+In that case, the judge will issue an order reversing the suspension action and transmit it to the Georgia Department of Driver Services.
+Georgia DDS will then delete the license suspension action from your driver’s history (no administrative license suspension).
+This does not mean the Sandy Springs criminal charges are dismissed, but an OSAH hearing can be a great tool to gain an advantage in your Sandy Springs DUI criminal case.

-Can I handle the license suspension hearing myself in my Sandy Springs DUI case?
+Can I handle the license suspension hearing in my Sandy Springs DUI case?

-Because a license suspension action from a Georgia DUI arrest is a very complex subject that even many lawyers don’t understand, we strongly encourage you to contact our attorneys right away to discuss your Sandy Springs DUI case.
-There are simply too many variables that can impact your driving privileges to be discussed here without knowing the specific facts of your case and your prior criminal history.
+Because a license suspension action from a Georgia DUI arrest is a complex subject that even many lawyers don’t understand, we strongly encourage you to contact our attorneys immediately to discuss your Sandy Springs DUI case.
+It is not a wise idea to handle the license suspension hearing yourself.
+Too many variables can impact your driving privileges, which are to be discussed here without knowing the specific facts of your case and your prior criminal history.
 Remember, you only have 30 days to request a license suspension hearing through the Georgia Department of Driver Services.

-A heads up for boaters, the Georgia Department of Natural Resources annually institutes its Operation Dry Water program targeting impaired boaters that will run this year during the Fourth of July weekend through July 7.
+A heads up for boaters: The Georgia Department of Natural Resources annually institutes its Operation Dry Water program targeting impaired boaters, running this year from the Fourth of July weekend through July 7.
 As a warning to drivers, the Governor’s Office of Highway Safety mobilizes sober driving campaigns throughout the year.
-The Georgia State Patrol and the Sandy Springs Police Department will conduct their 100 Days of Summer H.E.A.T campaign from May 13 through Labor Day (September 2).
-Operation Zero Tolerance will run from June 24 through the July 4 holiday weekend until July 7.
-The Drive Sober or Get Pulled Over program will be enforced from August 14 through September 2, and again from mid-December through January 1 (New Year’s Day).
-GOHS and Sandy Springs Police are constantly warning on social media about the dangers of drinking and driving, especially during major events and holidays.
+The Georgia State Patrol and the Sandy Springs Police Department conducted their 100 Days of Summer H.E.A.T campaign from May 13 through Labor Day.
+Operation Zero Tolerance ran from June 24 through the July 4 holiday weekend.
+The Drive Sober or Get Pulled Over program was enforced from August 14 through September 2 and will again run from mid-December through January 1 (New Year’s Day).
+GOHS and Sandy Springs Police constantly warn on social media about the dangers of drinking and driving, especially during major events and holidays.
 Sandy Springs police officers will be patrolling for impaired drivers.

-Here are Facebook and X (formerly Twitter) posts from the Georgia Governor’s Office of Highway Safety (Georgia GOHS) and NHTSA to drive sober not drive under the influence and to use a designated driver, especially over the St. Patrick’s Day weekend:
+Here are Facebook and X (formerly Twitter) posts from the Georgia Governor’s Office of Highway Safety (Georgia GOHS) to never drink and drive and to drive sober.
+The Thunder Task Force campaign is currently running:

 Sandy Springs Police are acutely aware of the dangers of drunk driving as one of their own was struck by a suspected impaired driver :